hackclub/zephyr-deploy-service/README.md

   - The `git` user has read/write access to
     - `/opt/zephyr/watcher/ports`
     - `/opt/zephyr/watcher/repos`
+  - There is a symlink from `/opt/zephyr/watcher/git-shell-commands` -> `/home/git/git-shell-commands`
   - The `git` user has passwordless sudo access to
     - systemctl
     - lsof